ucdavisdatalab/workshop_julia_basics/_sources/chapters/21_syntax-features.md

 ```

 ### Truth testing

-1. The built-in Boolean values in Julia are `true` and `false`.
+The built-in Boolean values in Julia are `true` and `false`.

-2. Missing data is represented with `missing`.
+Missing data is represented with `missing`.

-3. Null values are represented with `nothing`.
+Null values are represented with `nothing`.

-4. You can check whether a collection includes an item by using the keyword `in` or the `in()` function.
+You can check whether a collection includes an item by using the keyword `in` or the `in()` function:
 ```julia
 if 1 in v
     println("v contains 1")